What is Binding in Ruby

 The Kernel#binding method returns the current binding object.
-A binding object encapsulates the variables, methods, and self.
+Think of this binding object as a wrapper that encapsulates the current programming environment, i.e. variables, methods, and even the self object.

-You can pass a binding object as the second argument of the Kernel#eval method, establishing the environment for the evaluation.
-Kernel#eval takes a string that contains Ruby code, executes it, and returns the result.
+The Kernel#eval method takes a string that contains Ruby code, executes it, and returns the result.

 eval %q(